matt-the-ogre/book-of-rc/docs/builds/index.md

 !["Recon truck body"](../images/RECON-FIRST-VIEW-1024w.webp "The Recon 3D printed truck body from GCZ Creations")

-> *Note:* The above image is from the creator's site, not my build.
+> *Note:* The above images are from the creator's site, not my build.